johnsickels/sim-dogs/README.md

     - Unfortunately, this has to be higher order as well so we can clear active button when new search is entered
     - At this point, when is state _complex_ and should use Redux?
 - Stlye button to match gradient in spec, ternary styles are ugly, moving to it's own component
+- Refactors, comments, organizing
+- Learning about useQuery, refactor my useEffect in main dash for button loading/error/data
+  - Should not ( cannot? ) use it in my button onClick api call for images